pactus-project/PIPs/PIPs/pip-37.md

 ## Motivation

-Batch transactions allow users to include multiple payloads in a single transaction and execute them at the same time.
-This feature is especially beneficial for merchants who want to receive payments across different accounts or for node operators who need to bond multiple validators in a single transaction.
+Batch transactions enable users to include multiple payloads in a single transaction, executed simultaneously.
+This functionality is particularly advantageous for merchants receiving payments across multiple accounts or node operators bonding multiple validators in a single operation.

 ## Specifications